-Egypt v Morocco
+Salah helps send Egypt to Afcon semis

 Post update

-Adam Masina (Morocco) wins a free kick in the defensive half.
+Nayef Aguerd (Morocco) wins a free kick in the defensive half.

 Post update